rlouf/blog/content/post/jax-random-walk-metropolis.md

 ## JAX

-The implementation in JAX is very similar to Numpy's:
+Let us unpack the JAX implementation.
+The kernel is very similar to Numpy's:

 ```python
 from functools import partial